nhatquachxxx/nhatquachxxx/README.md

 ## Hi there!
 This is Nhat Quach 👋
-_Welcome to my personal portfolio which serves as a place for me to showcase my projects especially in data analyzation and transformation aspects._
+_Welcome to my personal portfolio which serves as a place for me to showcase my projects especially in data analyzing and transformation aspects._
 <br/><br/>

 ## ☎️ Contact